ko9x/surgery/readme.md

 * To ssh into the database docker container, navigate to the root directory of this project in terminal and run this command:
     * `docker exec -it database bash`
         * Now that we are using mysql we do most of the database viewing in Sequel Pro
-            * The name I gave this project in Sequel Pro is `docker - cutin`
+            * The name I gave this project in Sequel Pro is `docker - surgery`
                 * The database that holds all the information is `db`

 * If you add something to the Dockerfile you need to build it again with this command: